xiaojielei/tp/docs/UserGuide.md

 #### Updating Savings Goals: `savings goal update`

 Updates an existing savings goal.
+One difference between this command and "savings goal set" is this command can also update the amount, even though it is not that obvious to see in the command ("savings goal update") that it can also update amount.

 Format: `savings goal update <INDEX> / <AMOUNT> / <DESCRIPTION>`